mneri/csv/IMPLEMENTATION.md

 above, `movabs` loads the hardcoded constants into the `r11` CPU register, then `mov` loads the array element into the `eax` register.

+The lookup happens inside the `Format`'s `consume()` method.
+We can observe that the method was fully inlined into the `SequentialLineParser` and `VectorLineParser` code.

+_This is as good as it can get._

 # Other Low-Level Optimisations
 ## Facilitating Method Inlining
 Every time a method is invoked, the CPU must incur the cost of setting up a stack frame, jumping to a new memory